lhathcock/sensors_bridge/README.md

-# Water Monitor Sensor Bridge
+# Water Monitor Sensors Bridge

 > Receives data from water quality sensors and sends it to water monitor server.
 > This tool uses Python.